Montana court allows mining ballot initiative to proceed

 The sponsors say the measure is needed after taxpayers have had to pay for past cleanups when closed mines continued to pollute state waterways.

-The mining association says the initiative is vague and would allow environmental activists to sue to block any mines from opening in Montana.
-It asked the state Supreme Court to toss the initiative on a technical claim that the measure's effective date conflicts with state law.
+Montana Mining Association officials say the initiative is vague and would allow environmental activists to sue to block any mines from opening in Montana.
+The association had asked the state Supreme Court to toss the initiative on a technical claim that the measure's effective date conflicts with state law.

 But the Supreme Court, in a 5-0 opinion, upheld Attorney General Tim Fox's finding that the initiative is legally sufficient to place on the ballot.
 The justices wrote that the mining association's argument falls outside of the scope of Fox's pre-election review.